-JESSICA KEYSER is an Associate Clinical Professor in the Department of Psychiatry and Behavioral Sciences at the University of California, San Francisco.
+JESSICA KEYSER is a Clinical Professor in the Department of Psychiatry and Behavioral Sciences at the University of California, San Francisco.
 She received her B.A. in psychology from UC Berkeley and a Ph.D. in clinical psychology, with an emphasis in developmental psychopathology, from Temple University.
 She completed a clinical internship and postdoctoral fellowship at the San Francisco Veterans Affairs Medical Center (SFVAMC).
-Following this, she served first as a staff psychologist and then as Clinical Director of the

-Intensive Outpatient Program for addiction treatment at the SFVAMC.
-There, she provided evidence-based treatment to veterans with substance use and co-occurring disorders, conducted psychological evaluations for bariatric surgery patients, served as a therapist on a clinical trial testing a novel CBT treatment for the impact of killing in war, and supervised psychology and psychiatry trainees.
+Following this, she served first as a staff psychologist and then as Clinical Director of the Intensive Outpatient Program for addiction treatment at the SFVAMC.
+There, she provided evidence-based treatment to veterans with substance use and co-occurring disorders, conducted psychological evaluations for bariatric surgery patients, served as a therapist on a clinical trial testing a novel CBT treatment for the impact of killing in war, and supervised psychology and psychiatry learners.
 Currently, Dr. Keyser works in UCSF's Eating Disorders Program conducting assessments and providing evidence-based individual and family treatment to youth with eating disorders.
-Additionally, she co-facilitates UCSF's Intensive Family Treatment Program for Eating Disorders and supervises psychiatry and psychology trainees.
+Additionally, she is the Training Director of a postdoctoral fellowship program within the Eating Disorders Clinic.
+She is passionate about training and supervision and particularly enjoys teaching Motivational Interviewing, and CBT and FBT for eating disorders.